zhyou-econ/ECON-8210/README.md

 # ECON-8210
-Code and results for ECON 8210 problem sets
+Code and results for ECON 8210 HW & Replication project.